farukucgun/OBURR/README.txt

 Oburr - Recipe app

 General info
-Oburr is a desktop application which aimed to finding recipes by users' preferrences and uploding users' own recipes.
+Oburr is a desktop application which makes it possible to find recipes according to users' preferences and let users upload their own recipes.

 Used technologies
 Java 17